Downloading Kung FuWhy You Can't Read Your Way to Understanding

 So what is practice actually doing?
 This is where the case stops being philosophical and starts being biological.

-Say you’re learning to program for the first time.
-You’re trying to write a function, and you have to simultaneously hold in your head: what a variable is, what a function does, what the syntax for a loop looks like, what you’re trying to compute, and how the pieces fit together.
-It’s overwhelming.
-Your brain is full before you’ve even started on the interesting part.
+Say you are learning to program for the first time.
+You are trying to write a function, and every component is a separate problem: what a variable is, what a function does, what the syntax for a loop looks like, what you are trying to compute, and how the pieces fit together.
+You cannot reason about program design because you do not yet have the building blocks to reason with.
+Each concept is still an isolated thing you have to work through consciously.
+There are no patterns yet.
+Just pieces.

 To be clear: reading is not useless.
-Reading is how you learn the steps of the algorithm, the rules of the notation, the structure of the proof.
-Among people who already share the higher-level encodings, text is how ideas travel: two experts can exchange insights through writing precisely because they have the chunked representations to decode each other.
-And for practitioners with enough experience, reading itself becomes a form of corrected practice: they evaluate what they read against their own patterns and notice when something does not fit.
+Reading is how you learn the explicit rules and procedures of a domain: the steps of an algorithm, the conventions of a notation, the structure of a proof.
+Among people who already share the higher-level encodings, text is how ideas travel.
+Two experts can exchange insights through writing precisely because they have the chunked representations to decode each other.
+For practitioners whose practice has already built the patterns, reading itself becomes a form of corrected practice; they evaluate what they read against their own patterns and notice when something does not fit.
 But what reading cannot do is build those encodings in the first place.
-And until they are automatic, you cannot reason with them.
-You can only laboriously execute them one at a time while your working memory gasps for air.
-It is like a pianist who is still searching for the right keys.
-She cannot hear the music because all of her attention is on her fingers.
+Until the patterns exist, you cannot reason with them.
+You can only laboriously work through them one piece at a time, like a pianist still searching for the right keys.
+She cannot hear the music because there is no music in her playing yet, only individual notes that have not yet fused into the patterns musical thinking is made of.
 The romantic notion that you can skip the mechanical grind and jump straight to creative thinking misunderstands what creativity requires.
 It requires that the mechanics be invisible.

 This is the part that people get backwards.
-Drills, repetition, and correction are not the enemies of creativity.
-They are the prerequisites.
-The higher-order reasoning everyone wants to skip to is only accessible after the lower-level components have been chunked.
+Drills, repetition, and correction are not the enemies of creativity; they are the prerequisites.
+You cannot teach someone to reason about a domain by teaching reasoning as a standalone skill.
+Higher-order thinking is only accessible after the lower-level components have been chunked into the patterns it operates on.
 You are not practising to become a robot.
-You are practising so that your brain has the cognitive space to think.
+You are practising to build the patterns your brain needs to think with.

 And the destination is not the mechanical skill itself.
 A composer may not perform at concert level, but she could not compose without having struggled through the instrument.
-The best mathematical reasoners are not necessarily great at arithmetic, but they ground through it.
-The correlation between the mechanical skill and the higher-order thinking it unlocks is low.
+The best mathematical reasoners are not necessarily great at arithmetic, but they spent years working through it.
+The link between the mechanical skill and the higher-order thinking it unlocks is weak.
 The dependency is absolute.

 But chunking does not happen through repetition alone.
 It happens through corrected repetition.
 You write the function and it breaks.
 You fix it and it breaks differently.
-You fix that and it works but it’s slow.
-Each cycle, your brain encodes a little more.
-Each correction is the signal that drives the encoding.
+You fix that and it works but it is slow.
+Each cycle, your brain encodes a little more, and each correction is the signal that drives the encoding.
 Without the feedback, you are just repeating your mistakes.

 When this process runs long enough, something changes that goes beyond simple competence.
-The novice who has only read about a subject sees a flat, theoretical landscape.
-Everything looks roughly the same.
+The novice who has only read about a subject sees a flat, theoretical landscape; everything looks roughly the same.
 After hundreds of hours of corrected practice, the practitioner begins to see patterns that were always there but were invisible before.
-But it goes further than seeing.
-An experienced clinician does not just perceive something a medical student cannot see.
-She can reason about it.
-She can predict how a condition will progress.
-She notices when something does not fit the expected pattern, and that surprise tells her something diagnostically important.
+And it goes further than seeing.
+An experienced clinician does not just perceive something a medical student cannot see; she can reason about it, predict how the condition will progress, and notice when something fails to fit the expected pattern.
+That surprise tells her something diagnostically important.
 A seasoned engineer does not just feel where the failure point is.
 He can reason about why it will fail and what will happen when it does.

 This is not a metaphor.
 The expert’s brain has been physically restructured by corrected practice.
 The patterns are encoded in neural pathways that only form through the specific, grinding process of doing and failing and adjusting.
-Reading cannot build those pathways.
-Discussion cannot build them.
+Reading cannot build those pathways, and neither can discussion.
 They are what corrected practice leaves behind, and they are the biological foundation of higher-order thinking.
 Neuroscience has measured this directly: years of corrected practice produce measurable changes in brain structure.
-London taxi drivers who spend years memorising 25,000 streets show measurable hippocampal growth; those who attempt the same training and fail show none.5 The practice literally builds the structure that makes the reasoning possible.
+London taxi drivers who spend years memorising 25,000 streets show measurable hippocampal growth; those who attempt the same training and fail show none.6 The practice literally builds the structure that makes the reasoning possible.

 The Evidence